-Bell Atlantic Partners with Warren County Technical School to Launch Telecommunications Training Program
+Bell Atlantic and Warren County Technical School to Launch Telecommunications Training Program

 Bell Atlantic TEC 2000 Center Opens in Washington, NJ

 Our new editorial transparency tool uses blockchain technology to permanently log all changes made to official releases after publication.
 However, this specific post is not being tracked.
 Please visit our media contacts page to request more details regarding this post.

 NEWARK, N.J. -- A new technology training center, sponsored by Bell Atlantic and Sprint, opens its doors today to Warren County residents, providing them the opportunity to prepare for jobs in New Jersey's booming telecommunications industry.

 The center, located at the Warren County Technical School in Washington, N.J. is the twelfth site in the state to be selected for the Telecommunications Technology Program, known as TEC 2000.
 TEC 2000 is a nationally recognized Bell Atlantic- sponsored training program that serves students, adults re-entering the job market and non-traditional students.